egelmex/TinkerWeb/resources/radio.markdown

 {% capture content %}
 ## Ofcom

-The amateur radio licencing is controller by Ofcom in the UK.
+Radio licencing is controller by [Ofcom](http://licensing.ofcom.org.uk/radiocommunication-licences/amateur-radio/) in the UK.
 They are who you need to apply to to keep your radio licence up-to-date, and who will provide your call sign.

-If you are going to get your radio licence, you need to create an account and choose a call sign (for foundation you will have something like M0XYZ where you can choose the XYZ.
+If you are going to get your radio licence, you need to create an account and choose a call sign (for foundation you will have something like M0XYZ where you can choose the XYZ, if it is free.

 Once you have chosen this, you need to attach proof of your examination, when aproved you will be free to use your new callsign in